 Instructions

-- Heat 1 tablespoon grapeseed oil in a sauté pan on medium/high heat.
+- Heat 1 tablespoon of grapeseed oil in a sauté pan over medium-high heat.

 Notes

-If serving chilled adjust prep time to an additional 1-2 hours.
-This pasta dish is delicious either chilled, room temperature or warm.
+If serving chilled, adjust prep time to an additional 1-2 hours.
+This pasta dish is delicious either chilled, room temperature, or warm.
+Lucques olives add a sweet and nutty flavor that complements the citrus tones of the kumquats.
+Edible flowers add a decorative touch and extra color.

 This looks heavenly and your photos are amazing!
 Thanks!